antonfirsov/docs/2017/09-Sept/fsharp/web-service.md

 ## Overview of Giraffe

 Giraffe allows you to write web API routes in a functional style.
-This is in contrast to ASP.NET Core MVC, which is an object-oriented framework.
-Although F# is fully supported in ASP.NET Core MVC, it's more convenient to use a functional framework like Giraffe, Suave, or Freya.
+Although F# is fully supported in ASP.NET Core MVC, Giraffe has a different technical philosphy which takes advantage of multiple F# features, such as [higher-order functions](https://en.wikibooks.org/wiki/F_Sharp_Programming/Higher_Order_Functions), [partial application of arguments](https://docs.microsoft.com/en-us/dotnet/fsharp/language-reference/functions/#partial-application-of-arguments), and [F# Types](https://docs.microsoft.com/en-us/dotnet/fsharp/language-reference/fsharp-types).

 Additionally, Giraffe sits atop the Kestrel HTTP Server, which is the same underlying technology that ASP.NET Core uses.
 This means that services written in Giraffe will have comparable performance to services written with ASP.NET Core MVC.